Menu

 What are ABA Codes?

 ABA codes are the subset of UTBMS codes that were created by the ABA Working Group on Task-Based Billing Codes.
 The most widely used ABA UTBMS codes are the litigation code set, created in 1997.
-The terms ABA codes and UTBMS codes are often used interchangeably, especially in the case of the litigation code set
+The terms ABA codes and UTBMS codes are often used interchangeably, especially in the case of the litigation code set.

 Why are ABA Codes Important?

-Additional Glossary of Terms Related to UTBMS
+Additional Terms Related to UTBMS Codes

 • Legal billing codes: A system of codes used to categorize and track legal work and expenses.
-Typically legal billing codes are pulled from UTBMS codes, but in some instances (e.g., when no appropriate UTBMS code set covers the work being performed), companies may decide to create and track custom legal billing codes.
+Typically legal billing codes are pulled from UTBMS codes, but in some instances (e.g., when no appropriate code set covers the work being performed), companies may decide to create and track custom legal billing codes.

 • Legal task codes: Codes that are used to categorize specific legal tasks, such as pleadings, motions, and document production for litigation matters.